Novel Coronavirus 2019 (COVID-19) Updates

 State Court of Bibb County

-- Jury trials are cancelled for the weeks of April 6 and 13.
-The Civil Calendar Call, the Criminal Motion Days, and the Criminal Pre-trial Conference Day for those trial weeks are also cancelled.
+- Jury trials are cancelled for the weeks of June 15 and June 22.
+The Civil Calendar Call for those weeks is also cancelled.

-- NJT’s from the cancelled Fridays will be spread out over new Friday dates after April 10.
-We have asked the Solicitor General to assign those to new dates.
+- NJT’s from the cancelled Fridays will be rescheduled.
+The Solicitor General is to assign those to new dates.

 The office is closed to the public.
 No outside visitors are allowed in the office without an appointment, and staff are handling work via phone call and email.
 Someone will staff the reception desk from 9:00 a.m. – 4:00 p.m. to answer phone calls and questions.